Movie Rundown | Batman Edition

 Stars: George Clooney, Arnold Schwarzenegger, Alicia Silverstone, Uma Thurman, Chris O’Donnell

 Batman and Robin is my least favourite of all the Batman movies.
 Why?
-Simply because it has an undernourished story covered with the glamour of its cast, on which it capitalises.
+Simply because it has an undernourished story covered with the glamor of its cast, on which it capitalizes.
 The plot is just sooo lame and loose.
 Take away Batman and it wouldn’t feel like a Batman movie.

 On the good side, of all the Batman movies, this might be the one that children would enjoy best.
 After all, everything in it is kinda, er, what’s that word? — Immature.